nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

    1. Prerequisites: Application must be in main window and not in review or quiz mode.

    1. Test case (specifying compulsory inputs only): `add q/Does software projects often involve workflows? a/Yes` <br>
        Expected: A new flashcard is added to the end of the list of flashcards.
+Flashcard list panel will then update to display all the flashcards in the flashcard deck.
 The compulsory inputs will be set to what was specified in the command, whereas category will be set to `General` by default when not stated in the input.
 Result display will output the message:
        `New flashcard added:  Question: Does software projects often involve workflows?`